 Jammers Tech is our newest program.
 This group is open to 7th-12th graders who are interested in learning how to capture, produce, edit and deliver video content.
-The class officially meets once a week at Jammers Headquarters from 5:30-7:30 pm on Wednesdays.
-Class size is limited, so application for enrollment is required.
+The class officially meets once a week at Jammers Headquarters.
+Class size is limited to 8..
 No prerequisite background in A/V is necessary.
-This program has a 101 and 201 level class offered in semesters.
+This program also has an Advanced Tech class.
+Students must have completed the first semester of Jammers Tech to enroll in Advanced Tech.
 Jammers Tech graduates are in charge of creating and capturing promo and production materials in-house for the Jammers ensembles.

 Led by world class instructors, Jammers Tech crew will start by learning the basics of the professional gear at Jammers Headquarters (JHQ).
 After getting comfortable operating the equipment, the students will begin learning the fundamental concepts of capturing video and audio.
 Next up, they'll learn how to edit video content and create a workflow for the process.
 Finally, Jammers Tech participants will learn how to master edited content for delivery.